Flash Loan Arbitrage: Opportunities, Risks & Strategies (2025 Guide)

 Opportunities & Use Cases

-- Collateral Swapping: Use flash loans to refinance or swap collateral for better rates.
+- Collateral Swapping: Use flash loans to refinance or swap collateral for better rates, optimizing yield farming strategies.

-- Debt Refinancing: Move debt between protocols for lower interest rates.
+- Debt Refinancing: Move debt between protocols for lower interest rates, capitalizing on rate differences.

 Step-by-Step Example: Flash Loan Arbitrage